 Now everything up until this point has been discussing recurring costs for access to the implemented ERP, but there’s also a cost to get that ERP set up.

 If we’re to assume you go with a relatively simple implementation with 3 modules like I detailed above, done by Netsuite, you can expect to pay at least $35,000 – $40,000.
 Also, you likely won’t be able to negotiate as steep a discount as for the recurring service, since the implementation has actual labor hours cost that has to be covered.

 As you can imagine the cost will vary based on how complex an implementation you have, and whether you choose to have it implemented by Netsuite or by a Value Added Reseller.

 All in all, while it can certainly be worth it, Netsuite does come with a decent price tag.
-And to make sure you’re getting the most value you may want to consider starting your implementation with just a few modules and making sure that you’re taking full advantage of them – which is where a business accountant with Netsuite experience can come in handy.
+And to make sure you’re getting the most value you may want to consider starting your implementation with just a few modules and making sure that you’re taking full advantage of them.

 If this is your first time implementing Netsuite, it can be useful to have the help of a consultant with Netsuite experience.
 Especially because it’s hard to give direction on how to implement something you’ve never used.